nathsou/Picolog/README.md

 ### Usage

-To use launch the REPL:
+To launch the REPL:
 ```bash
 $ deno run --allow-read --allow-env --unstable repl/Repl.ts src.pl
 ```
+the --unstable flag is needed since Deno.setRaw (used by the REPL) is a new API.

 To embed in a project :